alielw/APS-NGS-day1-PM/README.md

         qsub Tophat_60A.sh

 * Next, repeat this process to run Tophat again but now specifying --no-mixed.
 You need to create a new working directory and executable script.
 It is essential that you specify the new output folder and working directory to ensure files aren't overwritten.
+You need to replace `$USER` with your username.

         mkdir /fastdata/$USER/align/Tophat/60A_nomixed